 The Reef has always undergone changes and threats.
 Natural disasters and crown of thorns have long been giving the reef a run for her money.
 But now, the main threats facing the Great Barrier Reef are manmade.

-Coastal development, land-based runoff, direct human use (such as illegal fishing), coal ports and the big one, climate change, are all threats which are testing the Reefs resilience like never before.
+Coastal development, land-based runoff, direct human use (such as illegal fishing), coal ports and the big one, climate change, are all threats testing the Reefs resilience like never before.

 The threats are real, but let’s not forget, so is the Reefs ability to regenerate and evolve.
 Destruction and regeneration are the Reef’s two great capacities.

-We are grateful to the people and community groups who are campaigning to save the Reef, they play an important role in bringing about positive change and conservation.
-However, what we are concerned about is the potential to mislead the public on what’s happening through misinterpretation by the media.
+We are grateful to the people and community groups campaigning to save the Reef.
+They play an important role in bringing about positive change and conservation.
+However, we are concerned about the potential to mislead the public on what’s happening through misinterpretation by the media.